Discover the 21 Best Hawaiian Side Dishes to Elevate Your Meal

 King’s Hawaiian bread stuffing is a sweet twist on traditional stuffing, featuring the iconic Hawaiian rolls for added flavor.
 The recipe includes celery, onions, and herbs, with the lovely bread adding a unique dimension.

-King'S Hawaiian Bread Stuffing
+King's Hawaiian Bread Stuffing

-King’S Hawaiian Bread Stuffing
+King’s Hawaiian Bread Stuffing

 To prepare, cube the rolls and let them dry out slightly.
 Sauté aromatics in butter, then mix with broth for a moist stuffing.
 Bake until golden for a crunchy top.
 Perfect for holiday dinners, this stuffing pairs well with roasted meats like turkey or ham, blending sweetness and savoriness beautifully.